whitneyburton/portfolios/students/1611-back/andrew-wooten/20170421-andrew-wooten-m3.markdown

 ## Areas of Emphasis

 (What did you set out to accomplish this module?)
-  This module my primary goal, besides technical compentency, was to play a larger part in the community.
+  This module my primary goal, besides technical competency, was to play a larger part in the community.
 I think that I've succeeded fairly well in in meeting my goal.
 I worked reasonably hard to support my cohort as well as anybody else that happened to come along with something that I could help with.